 The image shows the saw having just been used and the pile of saw dust that is dumped over the leadscrew and onto the base of the lathe.
-This saw can produce very fine wood dust and so I highly recommend using a mask and dust extraction when using this.
+This saw can produce very fine wood dust and so I highly recommend using a mask and dust extraction.

 The weakness with the original Unimat 3 was the motor.
-It was designed to have a continuous rating of just 8 to 10 minutes and would get very very hot – too hot to touch if not careful.
+It was designed to have a continuous rating of just 8 to 10 minutes.
+It gets very very hot.
+Too hot to touch if not careful.

 The motor on my Unimat 3 packed up after 33 years of service.
 I looked around for replacements, but the prices appeared just too high.

 That made me wonder whether I should just open up the motor and see if it was just the brushes.

 There are alternative motors if it has completely failed.